MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 ## Refresh data from CRM

-You should refresh data to get recent changes from CRM into Sales app.
-For example, if you add a new field to a record type view in CRM, you should refresh data to reflect the new field in Sales app.
+You should refresh data to get recent changes from CRM into the Sales app.
+For example, if you add a new field to a record type view in CRM, you should refresh data to reflect the new field in the Sales app.
 You can refresh data either for all record type at once or for a specific record type.

 ### Refresh data for all record types